Resource Library for Poorest of the Poor

 Includes overview of the mandate of the Special Rapporteur, upcoming missions, annual reports and press releases as well as links to other resources.

-Alison Barrett, WaterAid (2011) This report documents the approaches and processes of Advancing Sustainable Environmental Health (ASEH).
+Alison Barrett (2011).
+WaterAid.
+This report documents the approaches and processes of Advancing Sustainable Environmental Health (ASEH).
 The largest programme ever undertaken by WaterAid.
 The programme was designed to work in the socially, technically and geographically hardest to reach areas of Bangladesh.

 Rheinlander, T. et al (2010).
 Academic paper on hygiene promotion and sanitation among ethnic minorities in Northern Vietnam.

-WaterAid (2011) This policy brief summarises the findings from a literature review and research carried out by WaterAid in the districts of Longido and Hanang Districts in Northern Tanzania.
-Pastoralists are nomadic people who either move around throughout the year with their families and herds in search for water and pasture, or may be sedentary where they are more or less settled in one defined area.
-This policy brief recognises the rationale of pastoral livelihood systems, and calls for furt
+Axweso, F. (2011).
+WaterAid.
+This policy brief summarises the findings from a literature review and research carried out by WaterAid in the districts of Longido and Hanang Districts in Northern Tanzania.
+The policy brief recognises the rationale of pastoralist livelihood systems, and calls for further research and support to develop water supply, sanitation and hygiene solutions that are in harmony with such livelihood systems.

 Implications and actions needed to put the rights into practice, Results from the 27th AGUASAN workshop 20th to 24th June 2011, Gwatt, Switzerland

-WaterAid and Tanzania Water and Sanitation Network (2008) The document is looking at urban-rural equity, inter-town equity, inter-district equity, inter-ward equity, social equity in decision making and social equity in outcomes.
+Sanitation Network, Tanzania Water, & WaterAid (2008).
+The document is looking at urban-rural equity, inter-town equity, inter-district equity, inter-ward equity, social equity in decision making and social equity in outcomes.